-As I am doing my research to add more Herbs to this informational resource page, I came across an AMAZING web site that gives great detail in just about every herb, botanical and ailment known to man…. interestingly it is a page from the Memorial Sloan-Kettering Cancer Center … worth checking out !!!
+As I am doing my research to add more Herbs to this informational resource page, I came across an AMAZING web site that gives great detail on just about every herb, botanical and ailment… CLICK HERE

 Family: Leguminosae Genus: Medicago Species: Sativa

 Rx: leaves (not sprouts) in infusions, tablets and capsules

 Alfalfa leaves have wonderful healing powers that can prevent heart disease, lower cholesterol and help prevent strokes.
 Warnings: Alfalfa seeds should never be ingested as they contain high levels of the amino acid canavanine.
 Some chemicals in alfalfa can also destroy red blood cells and people with anemia should use caution when ingesting it.